Neale Hanvey: Exit from the SNP

 In March 2021, Hanvey left the SNP to join the newly formed Alba Party and then stood as a candidate in the Mid Scotland and Fife region in the 2021 Scottish Parliament election.
 Neither he nor his party succeeded in gaining a seat.

 In August 2021 he spoke of concerns that he was being spied on by a political party.
 Later that month, he faced criticism for using the situation in Afghanistan to attack Ian Blackford, talking of trans rights in a tweet saying "Not to diminish the extant horrors in Afghanistan for women, girls and LGBT people in any way, but Ian Blackford opining on protecting women and girls is a tough listen given the deaf ears to such concerns at home", which Hanvey promptly deleted.

 On 13 July 2022, Speaker Lindsay Hoyle ejected Hanvey and his Alba colleague Kenny MacAskill (East Lothian) from the House of Commons for disrupting the start of Prime Minister's Questions.
 The two had been protesting about the refusal to grant consent for a second independence referendum.
 As both Members were named by the Speaker, by convention MacAskill and Hanvey were handed five day suspensions from the House.

 Hanvey stood for the renamed Cowdenbeath and Kirkcaldy constituency at the 2024 general election, after boundary changes, which saw the constituency absorb parts of West Fife.
 He was defeated by Labour's Melanie Ward, coming second to last with 1,132 votes (2.8%).
 Incidentally, he was Alba's best-performing candidate in the election, being the only one to receive over 1,000 votes.
+In July 2025, Hanvey told PoliticsHome that he was "relieved" that his time in Westminster was over.

 On 26 March 2025, Hanvey was elected depute leader in the Alba Party leadership election.